jaccomoc/jactl/docs/pages/language-guide.md

 die unless sum == 36
 ```

-Label names are any valid identifier (any combination of letters, digits, and underscore as long as first character
+Label names are any valid identifier (any combination of letters, digits, and underscore as long as the first character
 is not a digit and identifier is not a single underscore).
-Label names can be the same as other variable names (although not recommended practice).
+Label names can be the same as other variable names (although this is not recommended practise).

 # Do Expression

-Jactl has a `do` expression that allows you to execute a block of statements where normally an expression would be
+A `do/while` loop without the `until` expression can be used as a way to execute a set of statements (exactly one time)
-expected.
+in a context where an expression would normally be expected.
 For example:
 ```groovy
 def commands = ['right 5', 'up 7', 'left 2', 'up 3', 'right 4']